AshFoster/foodie-favourites/README.md

 All of the user stories outlined above are feasible for the first release of the website.
 Some further features that could be implemented later on include:

-- Allowing users to suggest their favourites dishes on other user's restaurant posts
+- Allowing users to suggest their favourite dishes on other user's restaurant posts
 - Adding an autocomplete feature to the location selection when adding a new restaurant
 - Giving the user the ability to explicitly request new cuisines (this can currently be done using the contact us page)